braintripping/cljs-live/README.md

 TODO: better instructions / setup for running the script.

 1. Ensure that cljs-live has been added to your :dependencies. `[cljs-live "..version.."]`
-2. Call the `cljs-live.bundle/main` function with a path to the `live-deps.clj` file in our project.
+2. Call the `cljs-live.bundle/main` function with a path to the `live-deps.clj` file in our project. eg:

+    `lein run -m cljs-live.bundle/main live-deps.clj`

 The JSON file is a simple mapping of paths to content.
 It will contain: